ai-in-aerospace/ai-in-aerospace.github.io/_contributions/2022-small-body-science.md

   <figcaption>Small Body Science Concept Figure.</figcaption>
 </figure>

-This is a simulator created for reinforcement learning research.
+This is a simulator created for reinforcement learning research that utilizes the [Basilisk astrodynamics software architecture](https://hanspeterschaub.info/basilisk/index.html).
 In the small body science operations problem, a spacecraft moves between waypoints defined in the small body's Hill frame while collecting mapping data and surface target images.
 The spacecraft has access to the DSN every 24 hours and has to manage resources such as battery charge, data buffer storage, and fuel while avoiding collision with the body.
 The spacecraft is collecting three separate